prashantvkm/learning/using_multiple_github_accounts.md

 this is a one time process after this you can commit and push without worry in your personal or work account.

 **Note:** The last step you have to every time whenever you start a new repo for your secondary account (personal).
-For default last step is not required.
+For default account last step is not required.